Hajinaved/Practice-seth/README.md

-# CodePractice - Web App (v1)
+# practice-seth - Web App (v1)

-CodePractice is a web-based platform aimed at helping developers practice coding questions and improve their skills.
-The first iteration focuses solely on **code-based practice** with assistance powered by the **Gemini API**.
+**practice-seth** is a web-based learning platform designed to help users improve their skills through structured practice.
+The first iteration focuses on **coding practice**, with AI-powered feedback provided by the **Gemini API**.

-This project is structured with a **Next.js frontend** and a **Spring Boot backend**, designed to support a future transition into a microservice-based architecture.
+This version includes a guided flow: select a topic → choose practice type → solve problems in an editor → get AI feedback.

 ---

 ## 🚀 Features (v1)

+- Select a **topic** (e.g., Coding)
+- Choose between **Theory** or **Code Practice**
+- For Code Practice:
-- Browse and select coding problems
+  - View coding problem
+  - Solve it in an in-browser code editor
+  - Choose difficulty level (shown in sidebar)
-- Submit code to get AI-generated feedback (via Gemini API)
+  - Click **Review Code** to get AI feedback
-- Simple, minimal UI (no login/signup required)
-- API-first architecture to support future features
+  - Click **Execute Code** (optional placeholder)

 ---